mfixstsci/peewee4cosmo/README.md

 `$ cm_monitors # This runs the monitors that print information to screen and creates figures.`

-Convenience functions for gainsag table and gaimaps:
+Convenience functions for gain sag table and gain maps:

     $ cosmo_gsagtab_by_date --help
         usage: cosmo_gsagtab_by_date [-h] [--segment SEGMENT] [--min_date MIN_DATE]